 Welcome to the Department of Physiology and Cell Biology, College of Medicine, University of Arkansas for Medical Sciences (UAMS).

-The mission of our Department is to advance the scientific knowledge and education in an environment of excellence and integrity.
-As departmental chair and academic leader, I promote that mission by guiding, respecting, and empowering each member of the Department (faculty, students, postdocs, and technical and administrative personnel), towards individual growth and professional development, with the overall goal of reaching the success of the entire team.
+The mission of our Department is to advance scientific knowledge and education in an environment of excellence and integrity.
+As departmental chair and academic leader, I promote that mission by guiding, respecting, and empowering each member of the Department, towards individual professional development combined with the success of the entire team.

 About Dr. Bellido

-Dr. Bellido is a Professor and Chair of the Department of Physiology and Cell Biology in the UAMS College of Medicine, as of July 1, 2020.
-She has joint appointments in the Department of Medicine, Division of Endocrinology and Metabolism, and in the Department of Orthopaedics, College of Medicine, University of Arkansas for Medical Sciences (UAMS).
+Dr. Bellido is a Professor and Chair of the Department of Physiology and Cell Biology in the UAMS College of Medicine.
+She started her tenure on July 1, 2020.
+She has joint appointments in the Department of Medicine (Division of Endocrinology and Metabolism) and in the Department of Orthopaedics, College of Medicine, UAMS.
 Dr. Bellido is also a non-clinician Research Career Investigator, at the Central Arkansas Veterans Healthcare System – John L. McClellan Memorial Hospital, in Little Rock, Arkansas.

-She is a highly respected scientist, internationally known leader in bone research, highly committed also to mentorship and faculty development.
-Her research focuses on signal transduction in bone and muscle, with particular emphasis on osteocyte biology in health and disease and the mechanisms of hormonal action in the musculoskeletal system, and the effects of cancer in bone.
+She is a highly respected scientist, an internationally known leader in bone research, and committed to mentorship, faculty development, and diversity in research.
+Her research focuses on signal transduction in bone and muscle, with particular emphasis on osteocyte biology in health and disease, the mechanisms of hormonal action in the musculoskeletal system, and the effects of cancer in bone.